lmiller1990/vue-testing-handbook/src/v3/vuex-actions.md

 We will write an action that follows a common Vuex pattern:

 1. make an asynchronous call to an API
-2. do some proccessing on the data (optional)
+2. do some processing on the data (optional)
 3. commit a mutation with the result as the payload

 This is an `authenticate` action, which sends a username and password to an external API to check if they are a match.
 The result is then used to update the state by committing a `SET_AUTHENTICATED` mutation with the result as the payload.